glotter/psims/README.md

-var\_units    | Units to use for each variable, in the same order that variables are listed           | var\_units "DOY,Days,Days,kg/ha,kg/ha,mm,mm,mm" variables     | Define the variables to extract and format                                            | variables PDAT,ADAT,MDAT,CWAM weather       | Defines the directory where weather data is stored                                    | weather /Users/davidk/psims/data/agmerra work_directory| Defined a work directory where psims data is read from and written to                 | work_directory /scratch/midway/$USER/psims.workdir
+var\_units    | Units to use for each variable, in the same order that variables are listed           | var\_units "DOY,Days,Days,kg/ha,kg/ha,mm,mm,mm" variables     | Define the variables to extract and format                                            | variables PDAT,ADAT,MDAT,CWAM weather       | Defines the directory where weather data is stored                                    | weather /Users/davidk/psims/data/agmerra work_directory| Defines a directory to read and write intermediate data (optional)                    | work_directory /scratch/midway/$USER/psims.workdir

 Gridlist Format
 ===============